CozyHosting

 So, I tried to inject Linux commands to see how the web app reacted to the input.
 I opened BurpSuite, intercepted the request for SSH connection functionality, and played some commands.
 Luckily,it is vulnerable to command injection.

 Command injection is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 Command injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.
 Command injection attacks are possible largely due to insufficient input validation.
-From OWASP.
+From OWASParrow-up-right.

 burpsuite request and response